United Nations Convention to Combat Desertification: States Parties

-The UNCCD has been ratified by the European Union and 196 states: all 193 UN member states, the Cook Islands, Niue, and the State of Palestine.
+The UNCCD has been ratified by the European Union and 196 states, including all 193 UN member states, the Cook Islands, Niue, and the State of Palestine.

 On 28 March 2013, Canada became the first country to withdraw from the convention.
 However, three years later, Canada reversed its withdrawal by re-acceding to the convention on 21 December 2016, which resulted in Canada becoming party to the convention again on 21 March 2017.

 The Holy See (Vatican City) is the only state that is not a party to the convention that is eligible to accede to it.